-- national control list(s) (as per Article 5(2)); - the designation of competent national authorities as part of a national control system (as per Article 5(5)), including their mandate and powers; - the prohibition of certain transfers (as per Article 6); - export assessments (as per Article 7 and Article 11); - the regulation of imports of conventional arms (as per Article 8); - the regulation of transit and trans-shipment of conventional arms (as per Article 9); - the regulation of brokering of conventional arms (as per Article 10); - information exchange and cooperation (Articles 5, 7, 8, 11, and 13); - the maintenance of records (as per Article 12); and - the enforcement of adopted laws and regulations, including appropriate penalties and sanctions for violations of legislation that implements the ATT (as per Article 14).
+- national control list(s) (as per Article 5(2)); - the designation of competent national authorities as part of a national control system (as per Article 5(5)); - the prohibition of certain transfers (as per Article 6); - export assessments (as per Article 7 and Article 11); - the regulation of imports of conventional arms (as per Article 8); - the regulation of transit and trans-shipment of conventional arms (as per Article 9); - the regulation of brokering of conventional arms (as per Article 10); - information exchange and cooperation (Articles 5, 7, 8, 11, and 13); - the maintenance of records (as per Article 12); and - the enforcement of national laws and regulations to implement the provisions of the Treaty (as per Article 14). - ii.

-ii.
 Regulations and administrative procedures